ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/jobs.md

 Submitting and managing jobs is at the heart of using the cluster.
 A 'job' refers to the script, pipeline or experiment that you run on the nodes in the cluster.

 ## Partitions
 Jobs are submitted to so-called partitions (or queues).
 Each partition is a group of nodes, often with similar hardware specifications (e.g. CPU or RAM configurations).
-The quota policies applying to each partitions are outlined [here](https://hpcc.ucr.edu/manuals/hpc_cluster/queue/)
+The quota policies applying to each partitions are outlined on the [Queue Policies](https://hpcc.ucr.edu/manuals/hpc_cluster/queue/) page.

 * intel
     * Default partition